privateprep/coding-space-website/src/pages/programs/experience-level.md

         bgColor: "#faf6ee"
         textColor: "#264548"
         mdContent: >-
+          ## Advanced Code

+          #### Ages 8-13, co-ed

           Students with a solid Scratch foundation take the next step — pushing into advanced Scratch projects before transitioning to WoofJS, The Coding Space's own JavaScript learning platform.
 WoofJS is built specifically to bridge the gap between block-based and text-based coding, so the transition feels natural.

           By the end, students are writing real JavaScript and building projects that couldn't exist in Scratch.